 It is so easy when you’re tired on Sunday to skip church, but make worshipping with your family at church a priority!
 This is the most important thing you will do together as a family.

-Do not compare your kids to other kids, your spouse to other spouses—we have enough pressure from peers on social media to live a perfect life.
+Do not compare your kids to other kids, your spouse to other spouses—we have enough pressure from peers on social media (and from movies) to live a perfect life.
 Don’t add to that pressure.
 Talk about how great your family is and be thankful for who you are, what you are, and be a positive light for your kids.

 You can listen to more about this on Mark and my podcast here.
 Here are 5 Bad Kid Behavior Issues to break early with your kids as well!